orellabac/onprem-install/docs/src/issues/jira.md

 ---

-In order to integrate CodeStream with Jira on the Atlassian Cloud platform, you'll need tp create a Developer App to provide credentials to use their REST API.
+In order to integrate CodeStream with Jira on the Atlassian Cloud platform, you'll need to create a Developer App to provide credentials to use their REST API.

 ## Login to Atlassian Cloud and Go to Developer Apps